WESTMORLAND CRICKET LEAGUE RULES 2022

 a All league appointed umpires must meet the following criteria:

-iii They must have a good working knowledge of the laws of cricket.
+ii They must have a good working knowledge of the laws of

-iv They must accept that at any time they can be assessed by a senior (qualified) umpire also appointed by the league.
+iii They must accept that at any time they can be assessed by an umpire’s assessor also appointed by the league.

-vi No umpire who has been suspended from any other league may umpire in the Westmorland League until such suspension has expired.
+v No umpire who has been suspended from any other league may umpire in the Westmorland League until such suspension has expired

-vii No umpire who had been expelled from any other league for misconduct may umpire in the Westmorland League.
+vi No umpire who had been expelled from any other league for misconduct umpire in the Westmorland League.

-viiii All League appointed umpires must be DBS checked and approved
+vii All League appointed umpires must be DBS checked and

 In Division 1 League matches both umpires will be appointed by the Umpires Secretary.
-Each club shall be responsible for payment of one umpire during the tea interval.
+Each club shall be responsible for payment of the fee of £40 to one umpire before the toss and this should be made at the same time as handing the teams cards and match balls to the umpires.

 In Division 2, clubs are invited to submit requests to the Umpires Secretary for appointments to be made for all or some of their fixtures.
 These appointments will be filled on a “first come” basis and on the understanding that in the event of a shortage for Division 1, an umpire may be withdrawn from a Division 2 match.
 Each Division 2 club provided with an umpire by the Umpires Secretary shall be responsible for its own payment to the said umpire.

-e Each club shall provide an umpire, up to the semi-final stage, in each Cup competition, except for the Hackney & Leigh Trophy and Under 21 Cup.
+f Where required each club shall provide an umpire, up to the semi-final stage, in each Cup competition.
 Where possible an umpire listed in the Handbook or other qualified umpire must be used

-h Umpires appointed by the Management Committee/Umpires Secretary shall be paid a fee, the amount of which shall be decided at the AGM and each competing club shall be responsible for payment of one umpire’s fee.
+h Umpires appointed by the Management Committee/Umpires Secretary shall be paid a fee of £40.
+Fees for the subsequent season shall be decided at the AGM and each competing club shall be responsible for payment of one umpire’s fee.

-I Each competing club shall provide their own individual scorer for League and Cup matches.
+I Each competing club shall provide their own individual off field scorer for League and Cup matches.
 Should any club be unable to provide a designated scorer, whilst batting, that team must ensure that at all times during its innings a player fulfils the role of scorer.
-Failure to do so in League matches will result in a penalty at the discretion of a Management Sub-Committee.
-Such a penalty could include a deduction of up to five points.
+Failure to do so in League matches will result in a penalty of 2 points on the first occasion and five points on any subsequent occasion during the same season.
+A team shall not be allowed to commence a cup final without providing a designated (non player) scorer.

-NB Deduction of points restricted to Divs 1 & 2 where umpires can report.
+Deduction of points restricted to Divs 1 & 2 where umpires can report.
+Or any division if a league official is in attendance, Different players can be used throughout the innings.

 J All panel umpires officiating in all games, must adhere to the “Dress code” recommended in “Tom Smiths New Cricket Umpiring and Scoring”.